 On occasion, Johnston’s timing on breaks could also improve, especially against tight coverage.
 He sometimes works too far upfield and allows DBs to blanket routes.

 Additionally, Johnston should be more consistent in recollecting his feet out of releases to effectively channel his burst capacity.
 He also sometimes defers to raw physicality to separate, which can draw penalties.

 Elsewhere, Johnston naturally struggles to manage his height at times.
 He can be a bit leggy on transitions, which sometimes delays direction changes.
 While Johnston has high-end speed, he doesn’t quite have elite breakaway speed once he gets ahead.
 And his frame, while wiry and compact, does appear lighter than listed.
 The TCU WR can be rocked by direct contact at higher speeds.

-Among other things, Johnston has occasional focus drops, especially when he has to extend beyond his frame.
-He will fight jams with hand usage but can improve his timing and placement against press.
-He’s not incredibly consistent breaking through direct contact and has occasional lapses with ball security.
-And finally, as a run blocker, Johnston’s effort can be inconsistent at times.
+Among other things, Johnston must be more consistent against press.
+He has the tools to beat press and will fight jams with hand usage, but should improve his timing and placement.
+He’s not incredibly consistent in breaking through direct contact and has occasional lapses with ball security.
+And finally, as a run blocker, Johnston’s effort can be inconsistent.

-Current draft projection for TCU WR Quentin Johnston
+Current Draft Projection for TCU WR Quentin Johnston

 Johnston entered the 2022 season as my WR1 in the 2023 NFL Draft.
 Entering 2023, he remains my WR1.
 He grades out as a top-10 prospect on my board, near the elite tier.
 He’s a worthy Round 1 selection, and as the arguable WR1, it’s not brash to say he could go early in the first.